bwarren2/vuedemo/PITCHME.md

 Step 2: Start a basic vue project

-We'll use the webpack-simple template for basic webpack config with vue-loader.
+We'll use the webpack-simple template for basic webpack config with live reloading and vue-loader.
 (This gives us single-file components.)

 ---?image=img/init.png&size=auto 85%